-b.
+- b.
 Medical License History.
-Any past or present adverse action against the medical license of the AME is subject to review by the RFS for suitability or selection.

-6. Post Application.
-See Volume 1.

-7. Maintaining an Active Designee Application.
+Any past or present adverse action against the medical license of the AME is subject to review by the RFS for suitability or selection. - 5.
+Privilege, Not a Right.
+See Volume 1. - 6.
+Post Application.
+See Volume 1. - 7.
+Maintaining an Active Designee Application.
 All AMEs or prospective AMEs must immediately update their record in DMS when there is a change in status of licensure to practice medicine or adverse action or warning issued by a state licensing authority.